Psychopoulet/node-pluginsmanager-plugin/documentation/Server.md

 Expose the [Mediator](./Mediator.md)'s methods with the [Descriptor](./Descriptor.md) rules.

-> You doesn't need any developpement in this part if you does not use sockets, everything is automaticly provided by the [Descriptor](./Descriptor.md).
+> You doesn't need any developpement in this part if you does not need "push" data from clients, everything is automaticly provided by the [Descriptor](./Descriptor.md).

-> If you use sockets, you can extends this class and re-write "socketMiddleware" method
+> If you does not need "push" data from clients, you can extends this class and re-write "socketMiddleware" method

 ## Class (extends [MediatorUser](./MediatorUser.md))